Chapter 10

 Wilbur ignored me, looking thoughtful.
-“The future could be yours to make or break, but it seems a little late to worry, given how much you’ve learnt already.
+“The future could be yours to make or break, but it seems a little late to worry about it now, given how much you’ve learnt already.
 I’d say the ball’s pretty much in your stadium.”

 “Court,” I corrected.

-Wilbur’s expression turned confused.
+Wilbur’s face wilted with confusion.
 “What have you caught?”

 I trusted my expression to be sufficient reply.

 As if understanding, Wilbur backtracked.
-“The other possibility, though, also well represented in the literature, is that events can follow only one path – that however you use your knowledge it will only ensure that the past forty years proceed as they have, as they necessarily must.
+“The other possibility, though, also well represented in the literature, is that events can follow only one path—that however you use your knowledge, it will only ensure that the past forty years proceed as they have, as they necessarily must.
 That’s if you can return to your own time.”
 He shook his head suddenly and vigorously, as if trying to snap himself out of a reverie.
 “Assuming you are from the past… Perhaps I’ll ask Toby to add a DNA test for Saturday.
 Better than fingerprints.
-In the meantime, at least, I prefer the view that you’re Ernest suffering from amnesia.”
+But until then, at least, I shall continue to assume that you are Ernest suffering from amnesia.”

 “And a change of fingerprints.”